en_USEnglish

 Take your team's skills into account

-Also consider the skills of your team.
-Are your staff more comfortable with coding development or CMS?
-Training your team in one method may require time and resources.
+Also consider your team's skills.
+Is your staff more comfortable with coding or CMS development?
+Training your team in one method can take time and resources.

 Case study